ceresfairfood/fairfood-install/README.md

      > START SLAVE;
      > SHOW SLAVE STATUS \G
 ```

-Prepare new server:
+- [ ] TODO: Test if new db writable?
+If so, make it readonly. (and update/remove this comment)
+- [ ] TODO: test database replication surviving restarts (if not, may need to find another way to permanently CHANGE MASTER TO...)

+Prepare:
-- [ ] deactivate git post-receive hook for deployments
+- [ ] deactivate old git post-receive hook for deployments
-- [ ] deploy master to new server (start new application)

 ```
 # Tell other devs to not deploy to the old server: